punkcanyang/gekko/README.md

 new version gekko ova

-Requestment: You need have DHCP in your Lan...
+Requestment: You need DHCP in your Lan...or set network to NAT and forward port...

 Auto login,Including the usually used strategy,auto gekko